Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
-> **Scene Description:** A highly detailed, photorealistic, 16:9 aspect ratio shot of a sprawling ranch at dawn.
+> **Scene Description:** A highly detailed, photorealistic, 16:9 aspect ratio sweeping shot across a sprawling ranch at dawn.
 The lighting is cinematic and warm.
 Instead of wood, the corral fences are made of steady, glowing beams of light.
 A classic red barn stands in the background, its large door a vibrant, flickering screen displaying scrolling code.
 The morning mist is filled with softly glowing digital particles.
-TECHNICKEL, the AI Wrangler, leans against a light-fence post.
-> **Action:** Technickel pushes off the post, walks towards the camera with a confident stride, and tips his hat.
-The holographic brim flickers, displaying the text "AI Wrangler".
+> **Action:** The camera glides over the light-fences and past the barn, finally settling on a view of the digital sunrise.
-> **Audio - Music:** A cinematic western guitar melody fused with a subtle, pulsing electronic beat, but with a more optimistic, morning feel.
+> **Audio - Music:** A cinematic western guitar melody fused with a subtle, pulsing electronic beat, with an optimistic, morning feel.
 > **Audio - Soundscape:** The gentle sounds of a ranch waking up (distant robotic cattle lowing) mixed with a soft electronic hum.
 > }